The Bankrate promise

 What is diminished value?

 After an accident, your car’s market value will decrease even if it goes through all of the necessary procedures to restore it back to its prior condition.
 Diminished value is the difference in your car’s market value before and after an accident.
-Even if you try to resell your vehicle, the history will show that it has been involved in an accident, which will bring its value down.
+Even if you try to resell your vehicle, Carfax and similar reports will show that it has been involved in an accident, which will reduce its market value.
 A diminished value claim — or diminution in value claim — can help recover the loss in value you may take when you go to sell your car or trade it in for a different vehicle.

 Types of diminished value